Riiickkk/ici_template/README.md

 ## References

-[List any references or resources that you used during your project, including data sources, analytical methods, and tools.]
 Drink menu data was sourced from the official Facebook post by DeZheng OOLONG TEA PROJECT:
 Menu 2025 - Facebook
 This information was used solely for academic and experimental purposes.